Sowing the Seeds: Using Plants to Keep Kids Learning Over the Summer

 - Potting soil

-As the herbs begin to germinate, parents can help kids move the plants—shell and all—into a larger container so they can continue to grow.
-Growing herbs in eggshells shows students how natural materials decompose in the earth and promote the growth of other plants as.
+As the herbs begin to germinate, parents can help kids move the plants — shell and all — into a larger container so they can continue to grow.
+Growing herbs in eggshells shows students how natural materials decompose in the earth and promote the growth of other plants.

 Grow a vegetable from itself